cleanlab/cleanlab/docs/README.md

 5. When adding dependencies to a tutorial:
    - Make sure to update **docs/requirements.txt** which lists all extra dependencies installed during CI to build the docs.
    - Add a comment in hidden cell not displayed on docs.cleanlab.ai stating which version of dependencies you used.
+   - Think carefully whether each dependency is really necessary and if its future versions will be stable / compatible with future versions of existing dependencies.

 6. Don't forget to update **docs/source/index.rst** and **docs/source/tutorials/index.rst** to ensure your tutorial properly linked.
 Otherwise it will not appear on docs.cleanlab.ai!